The Ladder Technique -- Quantum Groups: Abstract

 \section{Abstract}

-Given a weak Kac system with duality $(\H,V,U)$ arising from regular $\c^{*}$-algebraic locally compact quantum group $(\G,\Delta)$, a $\c^{*}$-algebra $A$, and a sufficiently well-behaved coaction $\alpha$, we construct natural lattice isomorphisms from the coaction invariant ideals of $A$ to the dual coaction invariant ideals of full and reduced crossed products associated to $(\H,V,U)$.
-In particular, these lattice isomorphisms are determined by either the maximality or normality of the coaction $\alpha$ in the sense of \cite{fischer}.
-This result directly generalizes the main theorem of Gillespie, Kaliszewski, Quigg, and Williams in \cite{ladder}, which in turn generalized the main theorem of Gootman and Lazar in \cite{goot}.
-Throughout, we also develop basic conventions and motivate through elementary examples how crossed product $\c^{*}$-algebras by quantum groups generalize the classical crossed product theory.
+Given a regular $\cst$-algebraic locally compact quantum group $(S_r,\Delta)$ with universal quantum group $(S_f,\Delta_f)$, a $\cst$-algebra $A$, and a sufficiently well-behaved full coaction $S_f \overset{\alpha}{\curvearrowright} A$, we construct natural lattice isomorphisms from the strongly coaction invariant ideals of $A$ to the strongly coaction invariant ideals of full and reduced crossed product $\cst$-algebras as an application of the `ladder technique' developed by the author, S. Kaliszewski, John Quigg and Dana P. Williams.
+In particular, these lattice isomorphisms are determined by either the maximality or normality of the coaction $\alpha$.
+This result directly generalizes a recent theorem proven by the aforementioned authors for locally compact groups, which in turn generalized a theorem of Elliot Gootman and Aldo Lazar for amenable groups.